 The Latest: Man charged in fatal shooting of Oklahoma deputy

+Leforce, the suspect in the Tuesday, April 18, 2017 fatal shooting of Logan County... .
 In this photo provided by the Oklahoma County Sheriff's Office, Nathan Aaron LeForce is pictured after his arrest near Guthrie, Okla., Tuesday, April 18, 2017.
-LeForce is the suspect in the Tuesday, April 18, 2017 fatal shooting of Logan County Sheriff's Deputy David Wade.

 Comments